renode/renode-docs/source/networking/wireshark.md

 ## Logging the whole traffic

-Renode supports multiple link layer protocols, i.e. Ethernet, Bluetooth Low Energy and IEEE 802.15.4.
+Renode supports multiple link layer protocols, i.e. Ethernet, Bluetooth Low Energy, IEEE 802.15.4 and CAN.
 Each protocol has its own set of commands to enable logging of all traffic or with filtering.

 The `emulation Log<Protocol Name>Traffic` commands will automatically connect Wireshark to all existing and new networks for the given protocol.